Ergodic averages for sparse corners: Introduction

 \subsection{Acknowledgments}

-We thank James Leng for explanations regarding his work \cite{Leng25}.
-For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
+We thank J. Leng for explanations regarding his work \cite{Leng25}, and for sharing with us the construction given in Section \ref{SS: extension} before it appeared online. {We also thank J. Griesmer for useful remarks.} For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.